 Veteran Services is committed to providing direct assistance to you in receiving your educational benefits from the Department of Veteran Affairs.
 Although our main goal is the initiation and assured continuation of educational benefits, we are available to provide supportive services to veterans, national guardsmen, reservists, and eligible beneficiaries enrolled at Kennesaw State University.

-After applying for admission to the university, students should complete the Veterans Enrollment Data Sheet.
+After applying for admission to the university, students should complete the Veteran's Enrollment Data Sheet.
 This form is to be completed and returned to the Office of the Registrar.
-At minimum, a Certificate of Eligibility from the VA must accompany the Veterans Enrollment Data Sheet.
-The veteran will be notified if any other paperwork is required for their specific educational benefit.
-The student-veteran must supply the Certificate of Eligibility prior to the beginning of Early Registration each term.
+At minimum, a Certificate of Eligibility from the VA must accompany the Veteran's Enrollment Data Sheet.
+The student will be notified if any other paperwork is required for their specific educational benefit.
+Students must supply the Certificate of Eligibility before they can be certified for benefits.

 Applying for Benefits through the VA

 The veteran must go to www.gibill.va.gov to begin the application process through the VA.